-In our materialistic society, it seems impossible to live, let alone live well, on $20,000 a year, the amount you'd earn at $10 an hour, but it's more feasible than you might think.
+In our materialistic society, it seems impossible to live, let alone live well, on $25,000 a year—the amount you'd earn at $15 an hour—but it's more feasible than you might think.

 It's easier if you're single but let's make it tough: You're a couple and have a college-bound child.

-Of course, you may quibble with the precise $20,000 number, saying there'd be at least a little tax you'd pay even with that low income, or that some unexpected expense would cost extra, but the point of this article is to suggest that you may not need a middle-class salary to "get by," thereby freeing you to do work you might enjoy more.
+Of course, you may quibble with the precise $25,000 number, saying, for example, that some unexpected expense would cost extra, but the point of this post is to suggest that you may not need a middle-class salary to "get by," thereby freeing you to do work you might enjoy more.

 Here's how to increase your chances of finding such a deal:

-- Go to neighborhoods in which you'd like to live and post flyers on telephone poles with a friendly picture of you and your family saying you're looking for a basement, attic, or backyard apartment or house share and can pay, say, $800 a month plus utilities.
-If you like, offer to do some childcare, home maintenance, etc. in exchange for reduced rent.
+- Go to neighborhoods in which you'd like to live and post flyers on telephone poles with a friendly picture of you and your family saying you're looking for a basement, attic, or backyard apartment or house share and can pay, say, $1,000 a month plus utilities.
+If you like, offer to do some child care, home maintenance, etc. in exchange for reduced rent.
 Have tear-off phone numbers on the bottom.